JensDeTaey/Native-apps-2-Windows-Groep-NL9/README.md

 If all goes correct, there shouldn't be any errors and the database is filled with some business and establishments to explore!

+(Don't forget to set the solution as startup project and select both frontend and backend to start up when starting the solution)

 ## Built With